xuanlinli17/large_vlm_distillation_ood/README.md

 ### Running robotics experiments

-You can download the robotic dataset at `https://drive.google.com/drive/folders/1SOUkoZ5ey0rBjQ37HdiiSQDGr5it2dh5?usp=sharing`
+You can download the robotic dataset at [this huggingface link](https://huggingface.co/datasets/xuanlinli17/large_vlm_distillation_ood_pickclutter_demos)

 Example running scripts are in `scripts/example_robotics_scripts.sh`.